bright/new-www/content/jobs/qa-engineer-manual.md

 ## preferred skills & experience

-* **at least 3 years of full-time commercial manual QA experience including significant product experience**
+* **at least 3 years of full-time manual testing experience in commercial products
 * practical knowledge in the field of web application testing and mobile testing
 * knowledge of various testing frameworks and their adaptation to project needs
 * experience in testing de-centralized applications in a Server/client architecture in a Cloud/On-prem environments
 * a client-focused approach coupled with excellent communication skills (you'll be involved in business meetings)
 * the ability to adapt to changing contexts and priorities
-* solid knowledge of Git and CI/CD tools
 * strong problem solving and analytical skills
 * accuracy and attention to details
 * **very good level of English 🇬🇧 & Polish** 🇵🇱 (we work in an international environment, but within the company we communicate in Polish)

 ## we would also appreciate if you have 🙌

-* cyber-security experience
+* cyber-security interest
-* familiarity with AWS
-* experience with hands on scripting development
+* experience in working with cross-platform teams

 ## what you will find in our Bright Team 🧡